Vlad-404/trivia-game/README.md

 Only image used as a background was used from free wallpaper website: https://wallpapersafari.com/w/fW7pva.
 I used Gimp to add blurry effect for the questions background.

+# Disclaimer

+This page was built for educational purposes.

 ## Acknowledgments and thank you's

-- Huge thank you to my mentor Simen for helping me chose the topic providing a starting resources and helping me along the way
+- Huge thank you to my mentor [Simen](https://github.com/Eventyret) for helping me chose the topic providing a starting resources and helping me along the way.
-- big thank you to all the people maintaining the [Open trivia DB](https://opentdb.com/) who provide their resources for free.
+- big thank you to all the people maintaining the [Open trivia DB](https://opentdb.com/) who are providing their resources for free.
 - [Stack Overflow](https://stackoverflow.com/) for hosting helpful discussions which helped me during my project.
 - [WebDev simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) and [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) for being an inspiration to build this game.
 - Code institute slack community that was patient enough with my questions.

-# Disclaimer

-This page was built for educational purposes.
-All resources were used under fair usage and/or under free licence!
-If you find any content that violates your copyrights, please contact me on vmijat21@gmail.com

-Thank you for visiting my page and I hope you'll have fun playing the game.
+>*Thank you for visiting my page and I hope you'll have fun playing the game.*